walkthetalk/zircon/docs/syscalls/cprng_add_entropy.md

 <!-- Updated by update-docs-from-abigen, do not edit. -->

-cprng_add_entropy - Add entropy to the kernel CPRNG
+Add entropy to the kernel CPRNG.

 ## SYNOPSIS